emqx/emqx-docs/en_US/changes/known-issues-5.1.0.md

     ./bin/emqx ctl listeners start tcp:we
     ```

--   **Plugin Start/Stop Command Only Affects Executing Node, Not Cluster-wide**
+-   **Plugin Start/Stop Command Only Affects Executing Node, Not Cluster-Wide**

     Starting or stopping a plugin through following command lines affects only the executing node, not other nodes in the cluster.
 Executing the command on all nodes or using the dashboard resolves the issue.
     ```